-I would wait for at least 24 hours after you get them done to use the device though.
+I would wait for at least 48 hours after filler and 72 hours after botox to use the device though.

 Alright, those are the most common questions I receive about high frequency.
 If you have any more questions please leave them below in the comment section and I’ll answer them for you!

 Hope this helped clear up your common questions about high frequency!
 If you have any others please leave them below in the comments.